th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 ## `ChangeFactionByFaction(nFactionFrom, nFactionTo)` - Routine 737

 - `737.
 ChangeFactionByFaction`
-- This affects all creatures in the area that are in faction nFactionFrom.
+- This affects all creatures in the area that [ARE](GFF-File-Format#are-area) in faction nFactionFrom.
 - making them change to nFactionTo

 - `nFactionFrom`: int